rfabbri/vase-multiview-3d-curve-dataset/README.md

 ### Doing it for a different dataset

-You will have to know how to load images and a camera model into blender and create views which are regitered to the images.
+You will have to know how to load images and a camera model into blender and create views which are registered to the images.

 Ask [Ric Fabbri](http://rfabbri.github.io) for further details.